NetoECommerce/App-Tutorial/README.md

 router.get("/auth/success", (req, res) => {
   res.send("Successfully authenticated!");
 });

-module.exports = router;
 ```

-In the above we create a new Express `Router` and add a pair of routes to it.
-In the `/auth/callback` route we use the `passport` auth strategy that we defined earlier.
-We specify `session: false` because we are not using `passport` to cache user sessions in this context.
+In the above create a new Express `Router` and add a pair of routes to it.
+In the `/auth/callback` route use the `passport` auth strategy that was defined earlier.
+Specify `session: false` because `passport` is not being used to cache user sessions in this context.

-If your application is able to receive an access token and store it in Redis, the user will be redirected to `/auth/success` where we send the user a simple success message to them know the add-on installed successfully.
+If your application is able to receive an access token and store it in Redis, the user will be redirected to `/auth/success`.
+Here we send the user a simple success message to them know the add-on installed successfully.

 Open your index.js file and add the following: